itsjunwei/Realtime-SELD-Edge/README.md

 # Real-Time Sound Event Localization and Detection: Deployment Challenges on Edge Devices

-This repository implements the real-time SELD inference pipeline codes in the paper "Real-Time Sound Event Localization and Detection: Deployment Challenges on Edge Devices" submitted to ICASSP 2025.
-We do not provide training scripts for the models referred to in the paper.
+This repository implements the real-time Sound Event Localization and Detection (SELD) inference pipeline codes in the paper "Real-Time Sound Event Localization and Detection: Deployment Challenges on Edge Devices" submitted to ICASSP 2025.

+Please note that we do not provide training scripts for the models referred to in the paper.
 Instead, please refer to the [DCASE Challenge 2023 Task 3 baseline code](https://github.com/sharathadavanne/seld-dcase2023) for model training.
+While this codebase is largely complete, as the paper is still under review, future changes/updates may come at a later date.

 ## Models
 The model checkpoints in the Open Neural Network Exchange (ONNX) format in the `./models` folder contain randomly initialized weights, but use the same underlying model architecture as described in the paper.
 In other words, these models are not capable of inference, but can be used to benchmark speed/hardware performance on the edge device.